-Breaking The Stigma Of Diabetic Shock, Its Symptoms, Risk Factors And Management
+Diabetic Shock: Its Symptoms, Risk Factors And Management

 Introduction

 Diabetes Mellitus is one of the most prevailing diseases all over the world.
-It occurs due to insulin resistance that develops in the body for numerous reasons.
+It occurs due to insulin resistance or inadequate insulin production, which develops in the body for numerous reasons.
 In this disease, the insulin your body produces is insufficient to utilize your blood glucose.
-As a result, the sugar content increases in your blood and causes irritable symptoms.
+High glucose levels can cause numerous symptoms, including fatigue, irritability, and in severe cases, hypoglycemia, which may trigger diabetic shock.

 Diabetic patients need appropriate medication to manage their condition.
 The medicines used by the patients may drop their blood sugar levels to a great extent.
 Sometimes it may lead to hypoglycemia.
 Such patients are at high risk of diabetic shock.
 It is a medical emergency that can be fatal for the patients if it prevails for a longer duration.